colin0brass/gedcom_filter/README.md

 python gedcom_filter.py <input.ged> [options]
 ```

 #### Common Options
 - `--ancestor_generations N`   : Include N generations of ancestors (use negative for all)
 - `--descendant_generations N` : Include N generations of descendants
+- `--wider_descendants_mode {none,start,deep}` : Control inclusion of wider descendants:
+	- `none` (default): Do not include wider descendants
+	- `start`: Include other descendants of ancestors down to the starting generation
+	- `deep`: Include other descendants of ancestors down to the descendants level
 - `--partners`                 : Include partners of filtered individuals
 - `--siblings`                 : Include siblings of filtered individuals
 - `--only_use_photo_tags`      : Only use photo tags for photo extraction